-- GCC: The GNU C Compiler is required to build the Ikarus executable (e.g. the garbage collector, loader, and OS-related runtime).
-GCC versions 4.1 and 4.2 were successfully used to build Ikarus. - Autoconf and Automake: The GNU Autoconf (version 2.61) and GNU Automake (version 1.10) tools are required if one wishes to modify the Ikarus source base.
-They are not required to build the official release of Ikarus.

-• XalfTeX: The XalfTeX typesetting system is required for building the documentation.
-XalfTeX (and XalTeX) is an implementation of the LateX (and TeX) typesetting system.
-XalfTeX can be obtained from http://scripts.sil.org/xetex and is included with TeX-Live and and Mac-TeX distributions.
+- Autoconf and Automake: The GNU Autoconf (version 2.61) and GNU Automake (version 1.10) tools are required if one wishes to modify the Ikarus source base.
+They are not required to build the official release of Ikarus. - Xappa TeX: The Xappa typesetting system is required for building the documentation.
+Xappa (and Xappa) is an implementation of the Map (and TeX) typesetting system.
+Xappa can be obtained from http://scripts.sil.org/xetex and is included with TeX-Live and and Mac-TeX distributions.